Succulent plants have unusual shapes, rich textures, varied colors, and showy blooms that make a dramatic impact in any container or garden setting.

 Blue chalk stick produces dusky blue finger-like leaves and stretches to a foot in length if given the opportunity.
 To keep it more compact, prune off leggy stems and root them if you like.

-Grow it year-round in the garden in zones 10 and 11, and enjoy tuft-like, yellowish fragrant blossoms in spring.
+Grow it year-round in the garden in Zones 10 and 11, and enjoy tuft-like, yellowish fragrant blossoms in spring.

 Blue chalk stick is a bit temperamental when it comes to propagation.
 We haven’t had much luck in my family.
 You may try dipping a fresh, wet leaf or leaf/stem cutting into a powdered rooting hormone before placing it into sandy, well-drained cactus/succulent potting medium, or gritty soil.

 Blue chalk stick, S. serpens ‘Mandraliscae,’ is available on Amazon.
-You will receive two 2.5-inch pots.

 Feed Your Passion